Breaststroke: Breathing Problems - Head Too Deep

 One way to describe this, it was suggested to me, is to think about there being a frog on your head and this frog only likes getting his feet wet.
 So you put your head as deep in the water as you can, trying only to get the feet of the frog wet.

 Your objective is always to be as streamlined as possible.
-That means keeping your head as much in line with your body as much as you can, not too deep and not too shallow, as well as keeping your body as close to the surface of the water as possible.
+That means keeping your head as much in line with your body as you can, not too deep and not too shallow, as well as keeping your body as close to the surface of the water as possible.

-Keeping your body streamline means you move through the water much more easily because there is much less drag and it becomes much easier to do the correct breathing.
+Keeping your body streamlined means you move through the water much more easily because there is much less drag and it becomes much easier to do the correct breathing.
 Correct breathing will in turn make swimming less effort and more enjoyable.

 So next time you do breaststroke concentrate on your head position it will help.